-This additional benefit for your Loss of life only applies if you sustain an accidental bodily Injury resulting in the Loss while:
+This additional benefit for your Loss of life only applies if this test is met.

-- (a) you are a driver or passenger in an Automobile; - (b) you are wearing a Seat Belt in the manner prescribed by the vehicle's manufacturer; and - (c) the actual use of a Seat Belt at the time of the Injury is verified in an official report of the accident, or is certified in writing by the investigating official(s).
+- (a) you are a driver or passenger in an Automobile: - (b) you are wearing a Seat Belt in the manner prescribed by the vehicle's manufacturer; and - (c) the actual use of a Seat Belt at the time of the Injury is verified in an official report of the accident, or is certified in writing by the investigating official(s).

-Losses Not Covered under this Additional Benefit: A Loss is not covered under this additional benefit if it results from driving or riding in any Automobile used in a race or a speed or endurance test, or for acrobatic or stunt driving, or for any illegal purpose.
+Losses Not Covered under this Additional Benefit: A Loss is not covered under this additional benefit if it results from driving or riding in any Automobile used in a race or a speed or endurance test, for acrobatic or stunt driving, or for any illegal purpose.